“The king’s heart is a stream of water in the hand of the Lord; he turns it wherever he will.”

 Are you a leader?
 Is your heart “in the hand of the Lord”?

-I love the depth and power that is found in the simple statements of the Book of Proverbs.
 This proverb describes a godly, humble leader who seeks the truth and submits his heart to God.
-Although the proverb refers to a “king,” it describes any leader in any organization: business, education, government, athletics, the church, or the home.
+Although the proverb refers to a “king,” it describes leaders in any organization: business, education, government, athletics, the church, or the home.

-The Lord uses the heart of a godly leader to bless people with what this proverb describes as “a stream of water.”
-Water is life-giving, and here it is a metaphor for the decisions and actions of the leader.
-A leader whose heart is in the hand of the Lord gives life to the team he leads; he blesses his organization with decisions and actions that are directed by truth, wisdom, justice, liberty, productivity, etc..
+When a leader is committed to God and His truth, the Lord uses the heart of the leader to bless people with what the proverb describes as “a stream of water.”
+Water is life-giving, and in this context it is a metaphor for the wise decisions and beneficial actions of an effective leader.

 In other words, a leader whose heart is in the hand of the Lord gives life to the nation / company / team that they lead.
 When leaders operate from character and competence, their decisions and actions are directed by truth, wisdom, justice, and courage.